Lifesmarts

 Stages

-We all have a video memory, it helps us to reminisce about the good old days.
-A soft yearning surfaces for what is lost, and this certainly applies to loved ones, now resting in peace.
+We all have a video memory; it helps us to reminisce about the good old days.
+A soft yearning surfaces for what is lost, and this certainly applies to loved ones who are now resting in peace.

 Initially, feelings of loss lean heavily on the side of sadness and that’s okay.
 But letting go of “what was” is necessary in order to move forward.

-Living well depends on your ability to appreciate all of who you are, today.
+Living well depends on one’s ability to appreciate all of who they are.